MiltonGreat/Vehicle-Routing-Problem-Solver/README.md

 The **2-opt** optimization is a local search algorithm that attempts to improve an existing route by iteratively reversing segments of the route and checking whether this leads to a reduction in the total travel distance.
 The 2-opt method helps eliminate unnecessary detours, resulting in a shorter route.

-### Performance Evaluation

-- Nearest Neighbor Cost: 478.42
-- Optimized Cost (2-Opt): 430.72
-- Total Improvement: The 2-Opt algorithm improved the route by reducing the total cost by approximately 10%.

 ### Results

 - The Nearest Neighbor Heuristic provided an initial route with a total cost of 478.42.